No credit check vs. subprime auto financing

 If you’ve been denied an auto loan because you have no credit or minimal credit history, you may want to consider a dealer that specializes in no credit car financing.
 No credit car dealers understand that you are a credit newbie and may be willing to take a risk on you in exchange for a higher return in the form of interest.

 Bad Credit Car Financing

 Having bad credit isn’t the end of the world, but you may find it extremely difficult to secure financing.
 Since lenders can see how you handled debt products in the past, they may not be convinced that you’ll treat their loan any differently.
-The good news is that there are lenders that specifically focus on financing with bad credit, and will help you rebuild your credit score.
+The good news is that there are lenders that specifically focus on financing with bad credit.

 Which Is the Better Option?